 If you’ve just planned and booked your first cruise you are probably pretty excited.
 Cruising is one of the best vacations out there, packed with new experiences and once-in-a-lifetime opportunities.
 It’s only natural to be eager to get out there on that big, beautiful ocean.

-But you might also be a little nervous, and worried about what to expect.
+But you might also be a little nervous and worried about what to expect.
 That’s normal too, especially if you have never cruised before.
 What if this is a big mistake?
 What if you hate it?
-What really goes on aboard ship anyway?
+What really goes on aboard a ship anyway?

 The hope is that this will set your mind at ease, and help to alleviate some of those worries and concerns.
 You are not joining the Navy, and you are not setting sail aboard a pirate ship.
 You are going on vacation, and if you go in with the right frame of mind you will have a blast!